 Gift Suggestions for Senior Dads

 Father's Day gifts for seniors should reflect the interests and tastes of the person involved.
 Before you go shopping for yet another tie, think about how the special dad on your list spends his time.
 Get a little creative for that perfect senior Father's Day gift.

 Give a gift that ties in with your Dad's hobbies.
 If he likes fishing, don't just surprise him with a new rod or lure.
 Give him the gift but tell him that you have made plans to spend a day or a weekend fishing with him.
 He will appreciate your wanting to spend time with him just as much as the gift.
 Some other hobby-related choices are:

-Wooden Herb Tray Set: If he has an interest in gardening and can't do it like he used to, give him a gift that doesn't require much effort.
+Rustic Wooden Two-Herb Box: If he has an interest in gardening and can't do it like he used to, give him a gift that doesn't require much effort.
 An indoor herb garden set, such as the one found at The Tasteful Garden, can be displayed in a window and will provide fresh herbs year round.
-This particular set is done with a whitewashed wooden tray and your choice of three herbs.
+This particular set has a rustic look with two herb planters.

 - Large Piece Puzzle: For the man who loves to put together puzzles, you can give him a puzzle from the Senior Store that is made with extra large pieces that are easy to handle.
 This large piece puzzle features a lighthouse, ocean and two beach chairs and contains 300 large pieces.

 If he likes to read, pick up the latest bestseller in the genre that he likes.
 You can also order a gift subscription to his favorite magazine or arrange to pick up the tab for home delivery of the daily newspaper.
 Some ideas to consider include: